WARNING: These bikinis can not be unseen, proceed at your own risk.

 Swimwear is not only getting tinier and tinier by the season, but some of the looks circulating on social media in 2019 have left us downright gobsmacked.

-From the barely-there sting-kini we saw Aussie influencer Tammy Hembrow in last week, to wedgie fronts that look painfully high, and bikinis that are purposely purchased two sizes too small, here we’ve collated some of the most jaw-dropping trends you may encounter as the warmer weather starts to set in.
+From the barely-there sting-kini we saw Aussie influencer Tammy Hembrow before summer even officially kicked off, to wedgie fronts that look painfully high, and bikinis that are purposely purchased two sizes too small, here we’ve collated some of the most jaw-dropping trends you may have already encountered.

 Let’s start with a relatively conservative one.
 This trend is more about the colour of the swimwear than the cut or design, with Instagrammers turning their togs into a sort of optical illusion by choosing bikinis in a colour that matches their skin tone.